 For more information about fees, visit our Fees page.

-The waiver applies to academic fees only; students are responsible for any additional charges such as interest charges, student health plan, material fees etc.
+The waiver applies to academic fees only.
+Students are responsible for any additional charges including interest charges, student health and dental plans, course materials fees, etc.

 Academic Fee Waivers for Senior Citizens

-Academic fees at the domestic rate will be waived for all Canadian citizens or permanent residents who are 60 years of age or older by:
+Academic fees at the domestic rate will be waived for all Canadian citizens or permanent residents aged 60 years of age or older by:

 - May 1, for registration in the summer session; or

-- September 1 for registration in the fall/winter session (this includes winter term courses as they are part of the fall/winter session).
+- September 1, for registration in the fall/winter session (including winter term courses, which are part of the fall/winter session).

 You do not need to apply for this benefit.
 It is granted automatically and the credit is applied to your student account.
-Fee waivers are considered by the government to be a taxable benefit; the appropriate tax forms from York will be available on the Tax Forms page by February 28 each year.
+Fee waivers are considered by the government as a taxable benefit.
+The appropriate tax forms from York will be available on the Tax Forms page by February 28 each year.

 Eligible senior citizen tuition waiver students are required to pay all other fees attached to a course or program, or required during the process of registration (including centrally collected ancillary fees, fees approved by student referenda, material fees, financial penalties, etc.).